Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

        - `https://localhost:44321/signin-oidc`
    - In the **Advanced settings** section set **Logout URL** to `https://localhost:44321/signout-oidc`
-   - In the **Advanced settings** | **Implicit grant** section, check **ID tokens** as this sample requires the [Implicit grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) to be enabled to sign-in the user, and call an API.
+   - In the **Advanced settings** | **Implicit grant** section, check **ID tokens** as this sample requires the [ID Token](https://docs.microsoft.com/azure/active-directory/develop/id-tokens) to be enabled to sign-in the user, and call an API.
 1. Select **Save**.
 1. From the **Certificates & secrets** page, in the **Client secrets** section, choose **New client secret**: